 It didn’t take me long to figure out that this wasn’t really my end game.
 I even admitted to people at the time that what I really wanted was to start a baked potato company, and that I was using the scone company to earn money first.
 Since then, I’ve realized that I don’t really want a baked potato company either, and all I’ve really ever wanted is my own cooking show.
 I think I’m more on track now, and that this blog/website is helping me move closer to that goal in a big way.

 Update: I’ve been busy!
 Visit my Youtube channel to join me for the ride.

 But Enough About Me, Back to Scones 101

 So the thing about scones, is, they aren’t the kind of thing I want to eat every day.
-They can be really bad!
+Some of them are really bad!
 There are a lot of dry hockey pucks out there in the coffee shop world.
 But, with a bit of know-how, a solid recipe, and a good cup of tea (or coffee, or whisky), a scone can be an absolutely perfect treat.
 This recipe is by weight, because I’m evangelical about weighing ingredients for baking.
 If you haven’t bought a scale yet, you can use my quick guide to convert this recipe to cups.
-Or, just pop out and buy a scale! :)
+Or, just pop out and buy a scale!

 275ml milk, cream, or buttermilk

 Then fill with sweet things like:

 Lemon zest (1 lemon)

 Fresh Herbs (small handful)